G-Node/python-odml/doc/tutorial.rst

 proposed by [Grewe et al. (2011) Front Neuroinform 5:16], in order to provide metadata in an organized, human- and machine-readable way.
-In this tutorial we will illustrate the conceptual design of odML and show handson how you can generate your own odML metadata collection.
+In this tutorial we will illustrate the conceptual design of odML and show hands-on how you can generate your own odML metadata collection.
 In addition, we demonstrate the advantages of using odML to screen large numbers of data sets according to selection criteria relevant for subsequent analyses.
 Well organized metadata management is a key